 The sourcing of labour market shortages and skills within the labour workforce is subject to a screening process.
 An employer must obtain a Foreign Employee Employment Permit (FEEP) to enable a non-citizen to undertake employment in Samoa.
 All applications for FEEPs are lodged at the Samoa Immigration Office.
-Spouses and dependents are required to have valid visitors' permits and are not permitted to work in Samoa while holding a dependent status.
+Spouses and dependents are required to have valid Dependent Visa and are not permitted to work in Samoa while holding a dependent status.
 At the completion of the expatriate's employment term, he/she is expected to leave the country.
-The non-citizen employee is to enable knowledge transfer and train local employees at the end ofhis/her work arrangement to enable local employees to fill the role.
-It is highly recommended for all non-citizens who have been offered employment in Samoa to acquire an employment permit before travelling to Samoa.
+The employer and non-citizen employees are to facilitate training to enable knowledge transfer and train local employees so that by the end of their work arrangement, local employees will take up the role.
+It is highly recommended that all non-citizens who have been offered employment in Samoa acquire an employment permit before traveling to Samoa.